jmace01/MySP/README.md

 ```
 [word:a] [operator:=] [number:1] [operator:+] [number:2]
 ```
 Note that this is not a complete view of the tokens, just a simplistic view of them.
 From this, we can see that the pattern is an opperand token followed by an operator token.
 The first and last tokens are notibly operands.
 Thus, we can identify this statement as valid.
-The process becomes more complex with unary operations and other specific cases, but this is a basis of examination.
+The process becomes more complex with unary operations and other specific cases, but this is a basis for our examination of the given input.
 From these tokens, the following binary expression tree is produced:
 ```
       =